Chancellor revokes contractors’ rights to decide payroll status

 - there aren't enough existing workers to meet the demand for a given public sector service.

-It’s how the public sector department pays the outsourced contractor that’s changed.
+It's how the public sector department pays outsourced contractors that's changed.

 Up until now, the contractor has decided how they'll apportion deductions.
 The new off-payroll rule will take that decision from them and place it with the department.

 Cynics would say that the Chancellor has rang in the changes to IR35 to kill two birds with one stone: